Contents of Article

 In recent years, a third theory appears to be arising within the literature (37).
 This theory suggests there is a decrease in the pennation angle of the muscle fibres following a conditioning exercise.
 A decrease in the pennation angle of the muscle means more force can be transmitted through the tendon and ultimately to the bone upon contraction – a more forceful contraction means a better performance (36).
 However, there is little research supporting this theory, therefore more research is warranted before more accurate assumptions can be made (10).

-Should I use PAP or not?
+Should I use post-activation potentiation or not?

-Strength and conditioning coaches are in constant disagreement whether to use complex training (PAP) in their training programmes or not.
+Strength and conditioning coaches are in constant disagreement about whether to use complex training (PAP) in their training programmes or not.
 So here’s a list of points for and against using PAP to help you make up your mind:

 Arguments For Using PAP